-Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation quotations, to support and illustrate interpretations.
+Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation use textual references, including quotations, to support and illustrate interpretations.

 Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate.